FenilJethwa/FenilsBookStore/README.md

 Start making Web Application as a part of assignment-2 on 27 October at 6:50 PM

 Named new MVC Web Application as "FenilsBookStore".
-There are 4 steps in Part-1

-1.1 Setting up the project and maked Git Repository....
+1.1 Setting up the project and made Git Repository....

 1.2 Debugging with index and privacy pages, further applied changes in Startup.cs file.